-30. In October 2019, USCIS changed the I-912 form and the form's instructions, set the 2011 Memorandum to expire, and added new sections to its Policy Manual.
+34. In October 2019, USCIS changed the I-912 form and the form's instructions, set the 2011 Memorandum to expire, and added new sections to its Policy Manual.

-- 31. Collectively, these changes significantly narrow USCIS's principal fee-waiver eligibility standard.
-They restrict eligibility to (1) individuals with household income at or below 150 percent of the federal poverty guidelines or (2) individuals suffering financial hardship.
-Further, they limit eligibility to those who show their income or hardship with specified types of documents.
-Under the new system, receipt of a means-tested benefits cannot establish an individual's eligibility for a fee waiver; an individual receiving such benefits and earning just over 150 percent of the federal poverty guidelines may receive a fee-waiver only after establishing financial hardship using required documentation. - 32.
-Rather than promulgating a rule change, USCIS purported to adopt the new I-912 form and instructions under the PRA, a statutory scheme that provides for Office of Management and Budget (OMB) approval of agency-required collections of information.
+35. Collectively, these changes significantly narrowed USCIS's principal fee-waiver eligibility standard.
+They restricted eligibility to (1) individuals with documented household income at or below 150 percent of the federal poverty guidelines or (2) individuals suffering demonstrated financial hardship.
+Further, they limited eligibility to those who show their income or hardship with specified types of documents.
+Under the new system, receipt of a means-tested benefit cannot establish an individual's eligibility for a fee waiver; an individual receiving such benefits and earning just over 150 percent of the federal poverty guidelines may receive a feewaiver only after establishing financial hardship in accordance with the form I-912 instructions.

+36. Rather than promulgating a rule change using notice-and-comment rulemaking, USCIS purported to adopt the new I-912 form and instructions under the PRA, a statutory scheme that provides for Office of Management and Budget (OMB) approval of agency-required collections of information.